BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 Re-trigger load-test deployment by updating the environment variable REQUESTS to a different number.
 Let the deployment fire up a new pod and send load to our hello-world-nginx pod.

-Give it a few minutes and check the vpa status sections for recommendations.
+Give it a few minutes and check the VPA status sections for recommendations.

 ```yaml